Department of Teacher Education

 This course equips teacher candidates with the skills and legal framework essential to the development of positive behavior supports and self-management outcomes for students with disabilities.
 Candidates examine foundations of behavior disorders, appropriate communication, and behavioral support strategies that align with best practices.
 The foundations of functional analysis of behavior that leads to the development of positive behavior intervention plans are examined.
 Models of collaborative practices that lead to positive relationships and critical partnerships with students, families, educators, and agencies are investigated through skill development and self-analysis.

-SPED 550, Clinical Practice I: Mild to Moderate Support Needs, 2 Units
+SPED 567, Clinical Practice: Mild to Moderate Support Needs, 8 Units

-SPED 573, Clinical Practice II: Extensive Support Needs, 2 Units
+SPED 577, Clinical Practice: Extensive Support Needs, 8 Units

 TEP 511, Art of Teaching II: Pedagogy and Instructional Design, 3 Units

-This course explores pedagogy as the combination of teachers' professional knowledge, skills, and abilities, which are directed to create effective learning opportunities and outcomes for all students in a range of contexts.
-Building on broad themes from TESP 501 The Art of Teaching I, teacher candidates explore pedagogical methods and specific models for meeting individual student needs, utilizing universal and individualized strategies.
+This course explores pedagogy as the combination of teachers' professional knowledge, skills, and abilities that are directed to creating effective learning opportunities and outcomes for all students in a range of contexts.
+Building on broad themes from Art of Teaching I, teacher candidates explore pedagogical methods and specific models for meeting individual student needs, utilizing universal and individualized strategies.
 Attention is given to culturally responsive teaching practices for learners with diverse cultural and ethnic identities, as well as differentiation practices for students with various learning needs.
 Candidates further analyze the relationship between curriculum, pedagogy, and assessment, and examine and reflect on the Christian worldview in relation to student diversity and developing a climate of equity and collaboration within classrooms.
-This course includes 15 hours of required field experience in a k-12 school.
+This course includes 12 hours of required field experience in a TK-12 school.

 Prerequisite: TESP 501